it-projects-llc/addons-dev/base_vat_panama/README.rst

 Customizes VAT check according to Panama rules

-Allows to proceed all TIN/RUC numbers as soon as they start with 'RUC'
+Allows to proceed any TIN/RUC numbers as soon as they start with 'RUC'

 Credits
 =======